Head of the department:

 History of the department

-The Department of “TV and Radio Broadcasting Systems” was formed on September 3, 2010, when the departments of “Antenna Feeder Device” and “Television and Radio Broadcasting” were merged.
+The department of “TV and Radio Broadcasting Systems” was formed on September 3, 2010, when the departments of “Antenna feeder devices” and “Television and radio broadcasting” were merged.

-At the department there are laboratories for training in the following subjects: Fundamentals of Television, Digital Television, Electroacoustics, Electromagnetism, Antenna-feeder devices.
+At the department there are laboratories for training in the following subjects: Fundamentals of Television, Digital Television, Electroacoustics, Electromagnetism, Antenna-feeder devices, Robotics and electronics “IT Made”.

 Every year, about 200 bachelors spend before graduation, industrial and educational practice in the specialty “Television, radio communication and broadcasting”, assigned to the department “Broadcasting Systems”.
 Under the guidance of professors, teachers of the department about 100 undergraduate qualiﬁcations and about 25 master’s theses are defended.